 Step 1 Launch AnyRecover on your computer and select the external device where you want to recover data.
 Then click Start to begin scanning.

-Step 2 At this time, all of your data will be listed out at the left panel once the scan is complete.
+Step 2 At this time, all of your data will be listed in the left panel once the scan is complete.
 You could stop or pause the process at any time.

-Besides AnyRecover, there are some other ways you can try to recover lost data from your Seagate external hard drive, we have listed them below one by one.
+Besides AnyRecover, there are some other ways you can try to perform Seagate data recovery, we have listed them below one by one.

 If your Seagate external drive is still detectable by your PC, performing Chkdsk on your Windows PC is a great first step.
 CHKDSK – which is run in Command Prompt – allows you to scan, fix and recover your files.
 To do that follow the steps below: